Board of Directors

 Frank Modruson has been a director since February 2014.
 From January 2003 to February 2014, Mr. Modruson was the Chief Information Officer from Accenture Ltd., a world-wide leader in management consulting, information technology and systems integration, and business process outsourcing services company.
 As CIO, he was responsible for the information technology strategy, applications and infrastructure supporting a global business of 281,000 employees.
 He also chaired Accenture’s Information Technology Steering Committee and was a member of the Accenture Operating Committee and Global Leadership Council.
 In 2010, Mr. Modruson was elected to the CIO Magazine’s CIO Hall of Fame.
 In addition, InfoWorld named him to its list of Top 25 CTOs and ComputerWorld named him one of its Premier 100 CTOs.
 Prior to becoming CIO at Accenture, Mr. Modruson worked there as a Partner and Associate Partner for 15 years.
 Mr. Modruson currently serves on the board of Taleris, a private company and joint venture of GE Aviation and Accenture, that provides intelligent operations services for airlines and cargo carriers.
 He is also a volunteer firefighter and serves on the Board of the Directors of the Lyric Opera of Chicago.
 Mr. Modruson has a B.A. in Computer Science from Dickinson College and a Masters in Computer Science from Pennsylvania State University.
 Mr. Modruson is a member of our Audit Committee.

 Janice Roberts has been a director since 2013.
 Ms. Roberts is currently a Venture Advisor at Mayfield Fund, a global venture capital fund based in Silicon Valley.
 For more than 10 years she was a Managing Director at Mayfield Fund, where she invested in mobile, wireless, communications and consumer technology companies.
 Prior to joining Mayfield Fund, Ms. Roberts held various executive positions at 3Com Corporation (acquired by the Hewlett-Packard Corporation), including leading its global marketing and business development operations, as well as a number of the company’s new business initiatives, including its Palm Computing subsidiary and 3Com Ventures.
 Ms. Roberts currently serves on the Boards of ARM Holdings plc, and RealNetworks, Inc., where she is a member of both of their compensation committees.
 Additionally, she serves on the board of the Ronald McDonald House at Stanford, which is located in Palo Alto, CA, and as an advisor for Illuminate Ventures, a group dedicated to investing in companies that are inclusive of women entrepreneurs.
-Ms. Roberts has a B.A. degree in Economics from the University of Birmingham in Birmingham, United Kingdom.
+Ms. Roberts has a Bachelors of Commerce with Honours from the University of Birmingham in Birmingham, United Kingdom.
 Ms. Roberts’ experience with technology companies, venture deals and her board work will prove important as Zebra expands its business into additional technological spheres, including the Internet of Things.
 Additionally, her experience with compensation committee work will aid the Board in its oversight of the compensation practices of Zebra.

 Chirantan “CJ” Desai has been a director since 2015.
 Mr. Desai currently serves as President of the Emerging Technologies Division at EMC since 2013.
 In this role, Mr. Desai oversees research and development, launching new products, and growing new businesses as the company transitions from a hardware-centric to a more software-oriented solutions company that helps customers accelerate their journey to cloud computing.
 Prior to working at EMC, Desai was Executive Vice President at Symantec, where he led the firm’s Information Management Group.
 In this role, Mr. Desai was responsible for a $3 billion business and a team of approximately 4,000 people.
 Previously, Mr. Desai also was responsible for Endpoint Security and Mobility group at Symantec where he became the go-to security expert for top enterprises.
 Prior to Symantec, Mr. Desai built and ran offshore businesses in Bangalore, India for Oracle and Pivotal through which he developed best practices in product development and go-to-market strategy.
 Mr. Desai has a master’s degree in Computer Science and an MBA from the University of Illinois.
 Mr. Desai began his career with Oracle and was a key member of the team that launched Oracle’s first cloud services.